zdravkov/kendo-docs/api/dataviz/chart.md

 The default value is `false` except for "area" and "verticalArea".

-> This option is ignored if the [series.type](#configuration-series.type) option is set to "bar", "column", "ohlc" or "candlestick".
+> This option is ignored if the [series.type](#configuration-series.type) option is set to "bar", "column", "boxPlot", "ohlc" or "candlestick".

 #### Example - justify categories and series